aws/karpenter-provider-aws/designs/carbon-aware.md

 I will attempt to eleminate this discrepancy, but it might not be possible.
 It will probably not always be possible to have an updated list of estimated carbon emissions for all instances as AWS continue to release new instance types.
 We should consider what to do with instance types that we do not have carbon emission estimates for.

 Approaches to handle this:
-1. Estimate extremely high emissions to effectively filter out instance types
+1. Estimate extremely high emissions to effectively filter out unknown instance types
 2. Estimate zero emissions

 I recommend option 1, as option 2 could potentially make the cluster even worse, environmentally.

 ### Changes to consolidation (karpenter-core)
 Single Machine Consolidation (`singlemachineconsolidation.go`) and Multi Machine Consolidation (`multimachineconsolidation.go`) as well as `consolidation.go` is currently consolidating nodes to reduce costs.
 We want to change this when Carbon Aware is enabled.
 They should consolidate to minimize carbon emissions.

-I have identified three potential solutions.

-Recommendation: solution 1.
+### Changes to Provisioning
+Currently, provisioning (roughly) filter instances based on requirements, sort instances by price, and launch the cheapest instance.
+We want to change this when Carbon Aware is enabled.
+It should sort instances by carbon emissions and launch the instance which has the lowest Global Warming Potential[^1].

+### Option 1: Use Carbon Aware provisioning and concolidation methods

-#### Solution 1
+#### Consolidation
 Create two new consolidation methods `carbonawaresinglemachineconsolidation.go` and `carbonawaremultimachineconsolidation.go` that will be used when Carbon Aware is enabled.

 <details>